DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-filter-row.md

 TableFilterRow.FilterSelector | [TableFilterRow.FilterSelectorProps](#tablefilterrowfilterselectorprops) | A component that renders a filter selector.
 TableFilterRow.Icon | [TableFilterRow.IconProps](#tablefilterrowiconprops) | A component that renders filter selector icons.
 TableFilterRow.Editor | [TableFilterRow.EditorProps](#tablefilterroweditorprops) | A component that renders a filter editor.
+TableFilterRow.ToggleButton | [TableFilterRow.ToggleButtonProps](#tablefilterrowtogglebuttonprops) | A component that renders a filter selector's toggle button.

 Additional properties are added to the component's root element.